infiniflow/ragflow/docs/faq.md

 ![topn](https://github.com/infiniflow/ragflow/assets/93570324/7ec72ab3-0dd2-4cff-af44-e2663b67b2fc)

-### 9 How to upgrade RAGFlow?
+### 9. How to upgrade RAGFlow?

-   You can upgrade RAGFlow to either the dev version or the latest version
+You can upgrade RAGFlow to either the dev version or the latest version:

 - Dev versions are for developers and contributors.
 They are published on a nightly basis and may crash because they are not fully tested.
 We cannot guarantee their validity and you are at your own risk trying out latest, untested features.
-- The latest version is stable and reliable, and works best with RAGFlow users.
+- The latest version refers to the most recent, officially published release.
+It is stable and works best with regular users.

-   Update RAGFlow to dev version:
+To upgrade RAGFlow to the dev version:

 1. Pull the latest source code
    ```bash